Spring Break Trips

 St. Louis, Missouri—Cost $275

 This ABI is open to women in the LUCES program ONLY.
 Students on this ABI must also enroll in the 1 credit course, UNIV 102.005 in the Spring Semester.

 Marian Middle School serves low income, urban adolescent girls from the greater St. Louis metropolitan area, representing over 20 different zip codes and is committed to breaking the cycle of poverty by fostering comprehensive development as a foundation for college readiness.
 Marian is based off the NativityMiguel model of education that features an extended school day, a low student-to-teacher ratio, ensured time for one-on-one instruction, and a commitment to support their graduates through high school and guide them on to college.
 Students will provide mentorship, tutoring and role modeling to students at Marian Middle, while learning about the racial realities of St. Louis, empowerment in marginalized communities and reflecting on their own identity as women of color.
 Host Organization: Marian Middle School.

 Milwaukee, WI—Cost $275

-Open only to men in the Men Of Color Initiative.
-Students on this ABI must also enroll in the 1 credit course, UNIV 102.005, Thursday from 2:30-3:20pm in Spring Semester.
+Open only to men in the Brothers For Excellence program.
+Students on this ABI must also enroll in the 1 credit course, UNIV 102.005 in Spring Semester.